-Credit Hours: 1 Prerequisite: CHE 205 + CHE 206 co-requisite
+Credit Hours: 1 Prerequisite: CHE 205 Co-requisite: CHE 206

 This course introduces the principles and concepts of chemistry with the emphasis on laboratory skills and practical hands-on experiences for the students.
 This course will have laboratory experiments, simulated experiments, demonstrations and group activities of students to illustrate the principles and concepts of the course CHE 206.